nialloc91/roman_numerals-1/README.md

 - The endpoints doe not need to be authenticated.
 (If they do a bearer token will be added to the headers and a 401 status code will be returned if token is invalid)

+- The minimum criteria seems to be missing part of it's description.
+"In reverse ".
+I will ignore this until I get confirmation of what it is.

 - Data transfer will be accomplished using a Rest API.
 (For example not via sockets or using other technologies such as graphQL)

 - All numbers will be integers and not floats or any other data type.